100 Projects for Peace

 100 Projects for Peace is an initiative for all Lewis & Clark College undergraduate students to design their own grassroots projects for peace that they themselves will implement anywhere in the world during the summer.
 The Projects for Peace program began in 2007, and Lewis & Clark students have applied and won at least one of the grants each year since then.

 A $10,000 award is given annually to an individual or group (undergraduates only) that submits the winning proposal.

 Funding for the $10,000 award comes from Mrs. Kathryn Wasserman Davis, a lifelong internationalist and journalist, who celebrated her 100th birthday in February of 2007 by donating $1 million for 100 grants stating, “I want to use my 100th birthday to help young people launch some immediate initiatives that could bring new thinking to the prospects for peace in the world.”
 Mrs. Davis is the mother of Shelby Davis who funds the Davis United World College Scholars Program at Lewis & Clark College and at 90 other colleges and universities in the United States.
-What began as a one time birthday grant has continued for its fourth year.
+What began as a one time birthday grant has become an annual program.